thorwhalen/essays/ai_horizons.md

 But types are too restrictive; their history is tainted with too-close-to-the-machine concerns.
 We need a more flexible concept to replace type.
 Duck-typing is one direction, but might be too flexible.
 Perhaps a more fuzzy approach is needed.
 Rather than matching types, we associate a scaled matching score to any two components (or any two sets of components).
 Probabilistic approaches would then guide the search for compliant structures.

+### Where testing and validation fit

+If you have validation code then you can validate if a particular code-organization is correct.
+You can also use this same validation code to come up with proposals in the first place.

+Even more preferable than binary validation (either correct or not) would be having a numerical validation score.
+A score can still be used (through a threshold) to ascertain correctness, but can also be used to distinguish, amongst several correct options, which are more desirable, or amongst several not-passing options, which is the closest to correct.

+Therefore such a score transforms the self-organization problem into a standard optimization problem.

+Let’s take two examples.

+Let’s say you have three functions: `f`, `g` and `h` and you know that these should be in a pipeline, but you don't know in what order.
+There brute force can try all `6` combinations.
+If the test/validation (could simply be a smoke "doesn't blow up in my face" test) passes for one of the combinations, you have a candidate -- if only one of them passes, you're even more confident.

+Let's say now that you know the order is `f -> g -> h`, but you know the data between these needs to be transformed in some way, because like most functions out there, they're not really Postel-principled.
+So your search space is `f -> X -> g -> Y -> h` with `X` and `Y` taken from a set of data transformers (that include the identity function).
+Again, you're left with a discrete optimization problem, for which there's plenty of code.

 # Quotes: